-This page provides information on the rateable value of non-domestic properties and how to appeal against the valuation.
+This page provides information on the rateable value of non-domestic properties and how to submit a Check and Challenge Appeal against the valuation.

 Apart from properties that are exempt from Business Rates, each non-domestic property has a rateable value that is normally set by the valuation officers of the Valuation Office Agency (VOA), an executive agency of HM Revenue & Customs (HMRC).

 It draws up and maintains a full list of all rateable values, available at the Valuation Office Agency website.

 The rateable value of your property is shown on the front of your bill.
 This broadly represents the yearly rent the property could have been let for on the open market on a particular date.
 For the revaluation that came into effect on 1 April 2017, this date was set as 1 April 2015.

 The valuation officer may alter the value if the circumstances of the property have changed.

 The ratepayer (and certain others who have an interest in the property) can check and/or challenge the value shown in the list if they believe it is wrong.
 You need to go to the Valuation Office Agency's website page in order to:

 - request changes to the property or valuation details if the property has changed or if you think they are wrong

 - view the valuation details of other properties

 Further information about the Check and Challenge Appeal scheme can be found on the VOA website or from the valuation office: